kubernetes/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 #### Pause Image

-Kubernetes maintains a multi-architecture image `k8s.gcr.io/pause:3.5` that supports Linux as well as Windows.
+Kubernetes maintains a multi-architecture image that includes support for Windows at `k8s.gcr.io/pause:3.5`.
+Source for the pause image can be found  [here](https://github.com/kubernetes/kubernetes/tree/master/build/pause).

-Microsoft maintains a Windows pause infrastructure container with Linux and Windows amd64 images at `mcr.microsoft.com/oss/kubernetes/pause:3.5`.
+Microsoft maintains a multi-architecture image with Linux and Windows amd64 support at `mcr.microsoft.com/oss/kubernetes/pause:3.5`.
-This image is built from the same source as the Kubernetes maintained image but all of the Windows binaries are (authenticode signed)[https://docs.microsoft.com/en-us/windows-hardware/drivers/install/authenticode] by Microsoft.
+This image is built from the same source as the Kubernetes maintained image but all of the Windows binaries are [authenticode signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/authenticode) by Microsoft.
+For this reason the Microsoft maintained image is recommended for production environments.

 #### Compute